PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/tornado/14/answer-0-1-2(1).md

-Based on the error description and test scenarios, it seems like there is an issue with the logic in the `initialize` method.
-Here's the fixed version of the method:
+The issue lies in the `elif make_current:` part of the `initialize` function, where a `RuntimeError` is raised when there isn't an instance and make_current is set as `True`.

+The corrected version of the code is the following:

 ```python
 def initialize(self, make_current=None):